akostrik/CPP_module_42/README.md

 https://inst.eecs.berkeley.edu//~cs61c/sp06/handout/fixedpt.html

-# Logarithmic approximation to real numbers
+## Logarithmic
 Represent a real number by the logarithm of its absolute value and a sign bit.

-# Tapered floating-point approximation to real numbers
+## Tapered floating-point
 Does not appear to be used in practice.

-# Rational representation to real numbers
-Represent numbers as fractions with integral numerator and denominator, and can therefore represent any rational number exactly.

-# Interval approximation to real numbers
+## Interval
 Allows one to represent numbers as intervals and obtain guaranteed bounds on results.
 It is generally based on other arithmetics, in particular floating point.

+## Rational representation to real numbers
+Represent numbers as fractions with integral numerator and denominator, and can therefore represent any rational number exactly.

-# Without encoding representation of real numbers
+## Without encoding representation of real numbers
 Handles irrational numbers like pi or sqrt{3} in a formal way, without dealing with an encoding.
 Process the underlying mathematics directly, instead of using approximate values for each intermediate calculation.
 Computer algebra systems such as Mathematica, Maxima, Maple.

-# Double
+## Double
 -179769313486231570814527423731704356798070567525844996598917476803157260780028538760589558632766878171540458953514382464234321326889464182768467546703537516986049910576551282076245490090389328944075868508455133942304583236903222948165808559332123348274797826204144723168738177180919299881250404026184124858368.0000000000000000 min

 179769313486231570814527423731704356798070567525844996598917476803157260780028538760589558632766878171540458953514382464234321326889464182768467546703537516986049910576551282076245490090389328944075868508455133942304583236903222948165808559332123348274797826204144723168738177180919299881250404026184124858368.0000000000000000 max